Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Learning objectives
-The course aims to equip students with the practical skills necessary to perform meaningful molecular dynamics simulations, including:
+The module aims to equip students with the practical skills necessary to perform meaningful molecular dynamics simulations, including:

 - Using basic command-line interfaces;
 - Navigating and utilising high-performance computing resources;
 - Preparing, running, and troubleshooting molecular dynamics simulations using GROMACS software;
 - Recognising the limitations of computational chemistry methods;
-- Understanding the limitations of the computational chemistry techniques used;
 - Applying these skills independently to real research systems.

+[//]: # (commenting out - Understanding the limitations of the computational chemistry techniques used)